cleolibrary/CLEO-Redux/README.md

 If you run San Andreas: The Definitive Edition:

-- Download and install [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) by ThirteenAG (rename to `dsound.dll` or any compatible name and copy to the `GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64` directory)
+- Download and install [Ultimate ASI Loader x64](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) by ThirteenAG (rename to `dsound.dll` or any compatible name and copy to the `GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64` directory)
 - Copy `cleo_redux64.asi` to the same directory.

 For all other games: